djipco/webmidi/README.md

 ## Browser Support

-This library works in all browsers that support the [Web MIDI API](https://webaudio.github.io/web-midi-api/).
+This library works in all browsers that natively support the [Web MIDI API](https://webaudio.github.io/web-midi-api/).
 Currently, the following browsers have built-in support: